Here is a list of the most frequently asked questions I receive. If you have a question that can’t be answered here please contact me.

 Animal Rescue Kefalonia (ARK) was founded on October 2011, by a team of animal loving people that live in Argostoli with the collaboration and help of the municipality of Kefalonia who provided the land for the shelter.

-Traverso - Social Workshop & Festival Traverso aims to provide an opportunity for people to meet, socialize, exchange ideas, skills, experiences and feelings.
+Traverso – Social Workshop & Festival Traverso aims to provide an opportunity for people to meet, socialize, and exchange ideas, skills, experiences and feelings.
 They believe that communication and coiling is the best way to solve problems and enjoy life at the same time.
-Therefore, they are open to co-operation with individuals and communities, provided that they share our vision and pursue similar goals.
+Therefore, they are open to cooperation with individuals and communities, provided that they share our vision and pursue similar goals.
 They call all like-minded people to join them, the more the better!